Code-Institute-Submissions/strasse34-pp5/README.md

   - Liked: It shows the posts user has liked
   - Logout: This is used for user to logout
   - Profile: This shows the user avatar and opens the user's profile page
-- Feature is fully responsive and on smaller screen sizes it coverts into a 'Hamburger menu'
+- Feature is fully responsive and on smaller screen sizes it converts into a 'Hamburger menu'

 <details><summary>See Nav-bar logged out</summary>
 ![Navbar logged out](docs/features/navbar-loggedout.png)